-The function generator stores twenty-two calibration constants related to HIGH Z output, and sixteen calibration constants related to 50 Ω output.
+The function generator stores twenty-two calibration constants related to HIGH Z output, and sixteen calibration constants related to 50 $\Omega$ output.
 The constants are calculated from the adjustment value entered.
-The calibration constants are stored following completion of setup 22 (HIGH Z output) and the calibration procedure may be aborted after that point.
+The calibration constants are stored following completion of SETUP 22 (HIGH Z output) and the calibration procedure may be aborted after that point.
 No calibration constants are stored if the procedures are aborted at any other setup.

-1. Use a DMM to measure the function generator ACrms output voltage for each setup in the following table.
+1. Use a DMM to measure the function generator ACrms output voltage for SETUP 08.
 These adjustments use a HIGH Z output termination.